-Everyone enjoys getting a good night’s sleep which is why it’s one simple tricks for more weight loss.
+Everyone enjoys getting a good night’s sleep, which is why it’s a simple trick for more weight loss.

 Unfortunately, many of us don’t get enough sleep every night.

 Many people might know about the general health benefits of getting a solid 7-8 hours of sleep per night.